 (See translation of Dutch Meldcode below (5) for details of the basis for this procedure)

 2.7 Instances where children are at risk of abuse by other children

-The school recognises that children may be at risk from peer-on-peer abuse.
-In these circumstances, the procedure will remain the same as above, except that the parents of both children should be involved, and advice sought from VT if the Care team decide that there is a likelihood that the abuse is actual.
-The school will use its pastoral system to ensure that both children are supported and that staff are supported in dealing with the situation.
-This may also lead to a review of the school’s safeguarding procedures.
-Peer on peer abuse can involve bullying, sexting, sexual violence, sexual harassment, initiation ceremonies.
+The School recognises that children may be at risk from child-on-child abuse.
+In these circumstances, the procedure will remain the same as set out in the reporting code below, and advice sought from VT if the Care Team decides that there is a likelihood that the abuse is actual.
+The School will use its pastoral system to ensure that both children are supported and that staff are supported in dealing with the situation.
+This may also lead to a review of the School’s safeguarding procedures.
+Child-on-child abuse can involve, but is not limited to bullying, sexting, sexual violence, sexual harassment, initiation ceremonies.

 2.8 Strategic opportunities for staff to raise concerns

 As well as the duty on all staff to report any concerns of child abuse, the School will regularly table the discussion of Child Protection at Management Meetings and within CPD and Supervision Meetings (see CPD policy).
 If in doubt, please consult the Designated Lead/ Deputy Lead for advice.

 2.9 Allegations against staff

 In the event that an allegation of child abuse is made against a member of staff/volunteer, in the interest of both parties the named person may be suspended on full pay until the allegation has been fully investigated by members of the Management Team and/or the relevant member of the Supervisory Board and all other relevant parties, and the allegation is either proven or disproved.